1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 By Dan Burrows, Contributing Writer

-For investors who want to pick and choose among the bluest of blue chips, we sorted the Dow 30 by analysts' average recommendation.
-S&P Global Market Intelligence surveys analysts' stock calls and scores them on a five-point scale, where 1.0 equals a Strong Buy and 5.0 is a Strong Sell.
-Any score lower than 3.0 (Hold) means that analysts, on average, rate the stock as being buy-worthy.
+If you want to pick and choose among the bluest of blue chips, you can look at this full list of 30 Dow stocks that we've sorted by analysts' average recommendation.
+Here's how it works: S&P Global Market Intelligence surveys analysts' stock calls and scores them on a five-point scale, where 1.0 equals a Strong Buy and 5.0 is a Strong Sell.
+Scores between 3.5 and 2.5 translate into a Hold recommendation.
+Any score lower than 2.5 means that analysts, on average, rate the stock as being Buy-worthy.
 The closer a score gets to 1.0, the better.

 Here's a look at how analysts rate all 30 Dow stocks right now – and why.